Comparison of Wireless Technologies: Bluetooth, WiFi, BLE, Zigbee, Z-Wave, 6LoWPAN, NFC, WiFi Direct, GSM, LTE, LoRa, NB-IoT, and LTE-M

 Z-Wave is a proprietary wireless technology (acquired by Silicon Labs in 2018) that primarily competes with Zigbee and BLE in the home automation market.

 The frequency bands used by Z-Wave tend to be much less crowded.
-The downside of the lower carrier frequency is a lower data transmission speed which ends up being almost 10 times slower than Bluetooth LE.
+The downside of the lower carrier frequency is a lower data transmission that is many times slower than Bluetooth 5.

 Z-Wave supports smaller mesh networks up to 232 devices, which is more than sufficient for most applications.